-- To provide a clear and logical vehicle network and hierarchy whilst encouraging a shift to other modes - Strengthen north-south linkages to improve pedestrian legibility through the precinct; and Car parking that is easy to find and access whilst having minimal disruption to pedestrians, cyclists and
+- Street and Newcastle Street; ◆ To provide a clear and logical vehicle network and - hierarchy whilst encouraging a shift to other modes of transport: ◆ Strengthen north-south linkages to improve - pedestrian legibility through the precinct; and - ♦ Car parking that is easy to find and access whilst having minimal disruption to pedestrians, cyclists and

-- Implement pedestrian priority improvements: Investigate quality of Oxford Street, Vincent Street and Newcastle Street and implement pedestrian infrastructure improvements such as widening footpaths, pedestrian priority and intersections, improved lighting and additional street tree planting; - Encourage new developments to provide laneway access or consolidate existing points of access to minimize vehicle crossovers and movements on Oxford Street, Vincent Street and Newcastle Street; - locations which are accessible from primary routes / ring roads in order to maximise - pedestrian and cyclist safety within the Precinct;
+- Implement pedestrian priority improvements: Investigate quality of Oxford Street, Vincent Street and Newcastle Street and implement pedestrian infrastructure improvements such as widening footpaths, pedestrian priority and intersections, improved lighting and additional street tree planting; - Encourage new developments to provide laneway access or consolidate existing points of access to minimize vehicle crossovers and movements on Oxford Street, Vincent Street and Newcastle Street; - locations which are accessible from primary routes / ring roads in order to maximise pedestrian and cyclist safety within the Precinct; • Provide traffic calming. - prioritise non-vehicular movement by addressing

-Provide traffic calming. green links where pedestrian and cyclist activity and movement is desired; - Investigate the implementation of maximum car parking rates rather than minimum for all developments within the precinct; and - Potential to open Carr Place onto Loftus Street.
+Upgrade existing and create new laneways and green links where pedestrian and cyclist activity and movement is desired; - Investigate the implementation of maximum car parking rates rather than minimum for all developments within the precinct; and - Potential to open Carr Place onto Loftus Street.